Abhiroy17/swiggy-clone/README.md

 - **React:** The project is built using React, a popular JavaScript library for building user interfaces.

-- **Parcel:** Parcel is used as the bundler, simplifying the setup and build process of the application.

 - **Tailwind CSS:** Tailwind CSS is employed for styling the app, allowing for efficient and customizable styling using utility classes.